View C. McCollum's Obituary on https://thebrunswicknews.com/ and share memories

 C. Hans McCollum

 Hans was born on Sept.
-11, 1953, in Jesup to Charles Lee McCollum, Jr., and Maria Gobel McCollum.
+11, 1953, in Jesup, Ga., to Charles Lee McCollum Jr. and Maria Gobel McCollum.
 Hans was preceded in death by his mother.
-Hans is survived by his wife of 42 years, Jody Blanton McCollum of Brunswick; two daughters, Cecilia Eisentraeger (Tobias) and Lydia Thornton (Jon-Patrick), both of St. Simons Island; and two granddaughters, Lore Eisentraeger and McKaye Thornton; father, Charles McCollum, Jr.; and a brother, John McCollum.
+Hans is survived by his wife of 42 years, Jody Blanton McCollum of Brunswick; two daughters, Cecilia Eisentraeger (Tobias) and Lydia Thornton (Jon-Patrick), both of St. Simons Island; and two granddaughters, Lore Eisentraeger and McKaye Thornton; father, Charles McCollum Jr.; and a brother, John McCollum.

 Arrangements are entrusted into the care of Edo Miller and Sons Funeral Home www.edomillerandsons.com